johnjohnsp1/reflectivepotato/README.md

-*This is a first draft and is subject to change by the end of the week.
-I'm aware of the bugs and plan on fixing them ASAP to make it more adaptable to certain situations.*

 # About

 A small project to port Rotten Potato NG for Reflection to avoid touching the disk and keep the entire attack in memory.
 Solves the problem of permissions issue and removes the need to leave forensic data.
 I prefer reflection of all things, which is why I chose to do this.
 Its a wonderful exploit to elevate from a service if you have the right privileges that is.
 And lukily, its unpatched :)